-Run an internet speed test on Speedtest.net to find out what your upload speed is.
+First: Run an internet speed test on Speedtest.net to find out what your upload speed is.
 Speedtest by default measures in mbps, but your OBS bitrate is in kbps.
-To convert these easily, 1000kbps = 1mbps.
+1000kbps = 1mbps.
 The following conditions are a basic rule of thumb, and you should test your stream and adjust your bitrate to make sure everything runs smoothly for your particular set up.

 If you have an upload speed of less than 500kbps / 0.5mbps: